planetruby/gems/cancelculture/01-reddit.md

 Yes, I undestand - you, that is, Richard Schneeman  want to "signal" to your friends and co-workers how ultra / extreme leftie and righteous you are.

-Now - put youself in my shoes - you see - taking the "unpopular" side and asking for more tolerance and standing up to the call-out about basically nothing (see the "joke" below) - how does that make you look to your friends and co-worker, eh?
+Now - put yourself in my shoes - you see - taking the "unpopular" side and asking for more tolerance and standing up to the call-out about basically nothing (see the "joke" below) - how does that make you look to your self-righteous leftie friends and co-worker, eh?

 ----